IdentityModel/oidc-client-js/README.md

 `npm install oidc-client --save`

-If you don't use a package manager, then you can get the library from the `dist` folder on github [here](dist).
+If you don't use a package manager or a module loader, then you can get the library from the `dist` folder on github [here](dist).

+## Including in the browser

+If you intend to use this library directly in a browser and are not using UMD/AMD then there is a compiled version in the [~/dist](dist) folder.
+It is already bundled/minified and contains the necessary dependencies and polyfills (mainly for ES6 features such as Promises).

+If you are using UMD/AMD and/or you already have included an ES6 polyfill (such as babel-polyfill.js) then you can include the UMD packaged version of the file from the [~/lib](lib) folder.

 ## Building the Source